eliasson/markuseliasson.se/content/article/technical-debt.md

 ## Cause and effect

 As you can see far from every reason originates from code, many of them span across the organisation.
 What is common for all these reasons however is that they manifest themselves in the code.
 Hence it is easy to label these problems as _technical debt_.
 The developers have the responsibility of the code, they should make sure it is correct and in overall good shape, but it is naive to think that it solely lies within the developers domain.
-Hence, to correct technical debt you have to broaden your view and look over the entire organisation.
+Hence, to find and correct these problems you sometimes must broaden your view to include a larger part of organisation to find the root cause.

 What you need to do is to find your bottlenecks to increase customer value.
 Find out ways to improve that, label it and prioritize it as any other work.
 If you do not name and describe work correctly, how can you know that you are working on the correct task?